It is NOT WHAT you

 SHORTING AND MARKET NEUTRAL INVESTING FOR EXPERIENCED INVESTORS

 In order to sleep soundly at night, I recommend a Hedge Fund style

-Market Neutral Strategy for much of 2005.
+Market Neutral Strategy for H1 2006.
 This involves both buying

 under valued and selling short overvalued stocks.
 This is often best

 done in industry pairs: going long quality stocks and shorting lower